 For the purpose of this section the term ‘fixture’ shall mean and include each plumbing fixture, appliance, apparatus or other equipment required to be connected to or discharged into a grease interceptor by any provision of this section.

-Wastewater discharge from fixtures and equipment in the above-mentioned types of establishments which may contain grease or other objectionable materials, including, but not limited to, scullery sinks, pot and pan sinks, dishwashers, food waste disposal, soup kettles, etc., and floor drains located in areas where such objectionable materials may exist, may be drained into the sanitary waste through the interceptor when approved by the General Manager.
+Wastewater discharge from fixtures and equipment in the above-mentioned types of establishments which may contain grease or other objectionable materials, including, but not limited to, scullery sinks, pot and pan sinks, dishwashers, food waste disposal, soup kettles, etc., and floor drains located in areas where such objectionable materials may exist, may be drained into the wastewater through the interceptor when approved by the District Manager.
 Exception: Toilets, urinals, and other fixtures containing fecal material shall not flow through the interceptor.

 The interceptors shall be maintained in efficient operating condition by periodic removal and proper disposal of the accumulated grease.
 No such collected grease shall be introduced into any drainage piping or District infrastructure.